lalomorales22/penguins/docs/start/onboarding-overview.md

 # Onboarding Overview

-Penguins supports multiple onboarding paths depending on where the Gateway runs and how you prefer to configure providers.
+Penguins currently has one recommended onboarding path: the CLI wizard.
+It works on macOS, Linux, and Windows via WSL2, and it sets up the supported web/CLI-first product surface.

-## Choose your onboarding path
+## Recommended path

 - **CLI wizard** for macOS, Linux, and Windows (via WSL2).
-- **macOS app** for a guided first run on Apple silicon or Intel Macs.
+- After onboarding, use the local browser Control UI or put it behind a private tunnel such as Cloudflare Tunnel + Access.

 ## CLI onboarding wizard